Rezoning: At What Cost?

 Data Visualization

-Data Through Design, March 2024
+Data Through Design March 2024

-April-June 2024
+Allen Street Gallery | April-June 2024

-University of Virginia School of Architecture, Upcoming
+University of Virginia, School of Architecture

 ︎New York, NY